-Budgets can be one of the most intimidating aspects of grantseeking and nonprofit management, especially for new projects or organizations—most of us don’t have accounting degrees after all!
+Budgets can be one of the most intimidating aspects of grantseeking and nonprofit management, especially for new projects or organizations.
+Most of us don’t have accounting degrees after all!
 The good news is that budgets aren’t as complicated as most people fear.
 Don’t know where to begin?
-Don’t worry, we’re here to help you get started.
+Don’t worry, we’re here to help you start building a nonprofit budget.

 What is a proposal project budget?

 Proposal project budgets are the budgets you submit to a funder as part of a grant application.
 Think of these budgets as a way to describe your project’s story to grantmakers with numbers, instead of words.
 Many funders say that the proposal project budget is the first part of the application they look at so they’re a great way to make your case for funding.